DrewHans/Reblogged/README.md

 2. Open Visual Studio Code & press the 'Open Folder' button.
 Select the Reblogged folder.
 3. Some popups will appear in Visual Studio Code.
 Select 'Yes' or 'Restore' for all popups to setup your local environment.
 This should only take a minute.

+### Running the MVC Web App
+1. Make sure you have followed the steps listed above in 'Getting Setup'.
+2. Open the terminal in Visual Studio Code & type 'cd ./src/Blog.MVC/' and press enter.
+3. Now, still in the terminal, type 'dotnet run' & press enter.
+4. Open your web browser & go to 'http://localhost:5000/'

 ### Setting Up UserSecrets
 1. Using Visual Studio Code's explorer, expand src/Blog.Secrets.
 2. Right click on the UserSecrets folder and click 'Reveal in Explorer'.